two-as-one/sub-domain-2/docs/cards.md

 ## starting classes

-- fighter
+### fighter

+Your regular combat oriented class

 - slap
 - slap
 - kick
 - kick

-- lover
+### lover

+A class focused on making love, not war

 - grope
 - grope
 - kiss
 - kiss

+### metamorph

+A class focused on temporarily transforming their body Has cards `power` cards

+- can only be played once per combat

+- [power] grow random body part (gain its card) until the end of combat
+- [power] make all body parts in hand go up a random tier ()

 ## starting gender